 1. How did you come to invest, and how did you decide that real estate investing was how you were going to build financial freedom and long-term legacy wealth for you and your family?

 I was born and raised in the Middle East, and after high school, I moved to Texas for my college studies.
-It was there that I earned my two degrees in an undergrad and graduate program from a university in the Texas University system, and I then moved to Houston in 2007.
+It was there that I earned my two degrees in an undergrad and graduate program, and the university I attended was part of the Texas A&M University System.
+I then moved to Houston in 2007.

 I started my professional career in the oil and gas industry, and then in 2016, I went through a layoff.
 During this time, both my parents were really encouraging me regarding my higher studies, and to get a job.
 My dad always said it’s not the job that’s going to help you; you’ve got to invest in real estate.
 So I grew up listening to it, but I just didn’t know what the steps were to get there.